A-Shariatix/ELK_Stack/README.md

 ## Description
 ### **Elasticsearch**:<br>
+- #### image:
-- image => elasticsearch:9.1.0<br>
+  elasticsearch:9.1.0<br>
+- #### ports:
-- ports => Elasticsearch defaults to using port 9200 for its REST API to enable communication with external clients such as Kibana, Fleet, and Elastic Agents.
+  Elasticsearch defaults to using port 9200 for its REST API to enable communication with external clients such as Kibana, Fleet, and Elastic Agents.
 Port 9300 is reserved for inter-node communication within Elasticsearch cluster.
 As this deployment uses a single-node cluster, the 9300 port is unused.
 Port 9200 is mapped into the same port on the host to expose the Elasticsearch service to the remote clients.<br>
+- #### environment:
-- environment => There are two ways to configure the services: using config files and mounting them via volumes section, or defining configuration variables in the environment section (which is used in this project).
+  There are two ways to configure the services: using config files and mounting them via volumes section, or defining configuration variables in the environment section (which is used in this project).
 Below is a detailed explanation of used environment variables:<br>

   **discovery.type** -> When set to single-node, Elasticsearch creates a single-noded cluster.<br>
   **xpack.security.enabled** -> When set to true, enables authentication and blocks anonymous access to Elasticsearch users.<br>
   **xpack.security.http.ssl.enabled** -> When set to true, HTTPS activates and therefore only encrypted traffic is accepted to Elasticsearch.<br>